rfox90/Iron/README.md

 Iron
 ====

 An Iron to Solder with.
 Technic Pack Solder file manager written in perl.

+Turns a large collection of .jars and .zips into solder compatible mod listings whilst also optionally keeping the solder database up to date.

 A Work in progress!